Justin-Insight/mymindteam.com/content/test/child/_index.md

   main:
     parent: Test
 seo:
-  page_title: Mind Team Child Tests - Understand Their Unique Mind
+  page_title: Remote Child Tests - Understand Their Unique Mind
   meta_description: >
     If your child is struggling, get the answers you need to work with their mind with Mind Team professional tests for autism, ADHD, dyslexia and more.